 - No App or smart home integration

-Overall the EUREKA i300 is an excellent mid-priced robotic vacuum cleaner.
+Overall the EUREKA i300 (available from Amazon) is an excellent mid-priced robotic vacuum cleaner.

-It does seem from talking to other EUREKA i300 users that they like that it’s slim enough to clean under furniture and radiators.
+Talking to other EUREKA i300 users, they like that it’s slim enough to clean under furniture and radiators.
 And most are very happy with the quality of clean delivered by the unit.

-The onboard navigation is solid and means your furniture and objects are safe from being bumped.
+The onboard navigation is solid and means your furniture and objects protected from bumps.
 Also, the sensors enable the unit to keep moving and avoid falling or getting stuck when the flooring type changes.

-Right out of the box the Dyson 360 EYE makes some bold claims. it’s boldest is “Superior cleaning with twice the suction of any robot vacuum”.
-Let’s see if it lives up to these claims and it’s expensive price tag of £829.99.
-Yes, you could 9 of the cheapest model we’ve covered in the guide!
+Right out of the box, the Dyson 360 EYE makes some bold claims such as “Superior cleaning with twice the suction of any robot vacuum”.
+It’s also expensive costing £829.99 (or 9 of the cheapest model covered in this guide!).

-Dyson from the start has been known for their cyclone technology and innovative design and the 360 Eye doesn’t differ from either.
+Dyson is well known for its cyclone technology and innovative design, and the 360 Eye pushes these concepts further.

-This uniqueness continues into the navigation.
-Using a 360-degree camera (hence the name!) as well as IR sensors on the sides, the Dyson ensures that the maximum amount of floor is cleaned in the least possible time.
-The unit easily moves between rooms yet is sophisticated enough to avoid objects and steps.
+The navigation system is unique as it combines a 360-degree camera and IR sensors on the sides.
+This means that the maximum amount of floor is cleaned in the least possible time.
+It seamlessly moves between rooms yet is sophisticated enough to avoid objects and steps.